 The Boise Greenbelt is a gem in the middle of a big city.
 Growing up in Boise, I had no idea how special the greenbelt is — but very few other cities have similar paths throughout the city.

 The Boise Greenbelt is a paved path that runs along the Boise River for miles, along both the Boise side and Garden City side.
 It also runs through the Boise State University campus and downtown, making it great for any students who want to commute by bicycle or on foot.

 The Boise Greenbelt is a great place to visit in Boise to see nature, to enjoy the Boise River, or to get some exercise.
 Any time of year you will see plenty of walkers, joggers, and bicyclists along the greenbelt.

 Table Rock in Boise is another special place you will find in few other cities.
-Table Rock is a rock formation overlooking the city of Boise that you can hike to or drive up.
+Table Rock is a rock formation overlooking the city of Boise that you can hike to or drive up (in a normal year – driving up is not possible in 2020).
 Table Rock includes a large cross that overlooks the city.

 The Table Rock trailhead is located on the grounds of the Old Idaho Penitentiary, and is a steep yet quick hike to the top.
 If you want to drive, you can get to the top quickly as well.
 Depending on the time of year, you may have to hike a little ways up — even if you are driving.

 From the City of Boise: “The Table Rock area is not accessible from sundown to sunup.
 A gate at the parking area closes at sundown with the help of a solar powered monitor.
 Hikers are also advised to not enter the viewing area after sundown as it poses risks to personal safety, fire safety, and wildlife.”